is-it-ayush/fa/README.md

 # search
-fa search meo # search for all credentials beginning with 'meow' on 'default' store fa search bingus --store bingus_store # search for all credentials beginning with 'bingus' on 'bingus_store' fa search '' --filter site/isitayush.dev # search for all credetentials that match 'isitayush.dev' site. fa search '' --filter tag/personal # search for all credentials that match the tag 'personal' fa search meo --filter site/isitayush.dev # search for all credentials that match both the 'meow' filter and site 'isitayush.dev' filter.
+fa search meo # search for all credentials beginning with 'meow' on 'default' store fa search bingus --store bingus_store # search for all credentials beginning with 'bingus' on 'bingus_store' fa search meo --filter site/isitayush.dev # search for all credentials that match both the 'meow' filter and site 'isitayush.dev' filter. fa search '' --filter site/isitayush.dev # search for all credetentials that match 'isitayush.dev' site. fa search '' --filter tag/personal # search for all credentials that match the tag 'personal'

+# remove
+fa remove meow@isitayush.dev password # remove the credential from the store.

 # store usage
 fs store list # list all stores